saloni0419/PassGenie/README.md

 # PassGenie

-PassGannie is a website that allows users to generate secure passwords based on their preferences.
+PassGenie is a website that allows users to generate secure passwords based on their preferences.
 Users can customize the password length, include uppercase and lowercase letters, numbers, and symbols and also copy in their clipboard.
 The website also provides a password strength indicator to help users assess the security level of the generated password.